 General Behavior

-- If “Auto-exit on audience or frequency mismatch” is enabled, existing customers will be re-evaluated before each step and may exit if they no longer qualify.
+- If “Auto-exit on audience or frequency mismatch” is enabled, existing customers are re-evaluated before each step and may exit if they no longer qualify.

-- These rules apply whether the automation is active or inactive, as long as it’s not a draft.
+- These rules apply whether the automation is active or inactive, as long as it is not a draft.

 Settings